 How Growth Rates Impact P/E Ratios

-IVE Group shrunk earnings per share by 10% over the last year.
+IVE Group saw earnings per share decrease by 10% last year.
 But over the longer term (5 years) earnings per share have increased by 55%.
-And EPS is down 7.5% a year, over the last 3 years.
+And over the longer term (3 years) earnings per share have decreased 7.5% annually.
 This might lead to low expectations.

 While growth expenditure doesn't always pay off, the point is that it is a good option to have; but one that the P/E ratio ignores.

 So What Does IVE Group's Balance Sheet Tell Us?

 IVE Group has net debt worth a very significant 141% of its market capitalization.
 This level of debt justifies a relatively low P/E, so remain cognizant of the debt, if you're comparing it to other stocks.